 The factors that determined the upstream extent of the riparian reach were stream density, accessibility, and the extent of a riparian vegetation component.
 Lateral boundaries of riparian reaches corresponded to either an estimate of the 100-year flood elevation contour, the extent of identifiable historic alluvial terraces, or the base of valley wall or artificial structure.
-In all cases the riparian reach included Riparian Zones 1 and 2 (see Section 3.1).
+In all cases the riparian reach included the bankfull channel, Zone 1, Zone 2 (see Section 3.1 and Figure 2).